jackd/adversarially_parameterized_optimization/README.md

 }
 ```

+Code used to generate results for the paper has been frozen and can be found in the `3dv2017` branch.
+Bug fixes and extensions will be applied to other branches.

 # Algorithm Overview
 The premise of the paper is to train a GAN to simultaneously learn a parameterization of the feasible human pose space along with a feasibility loss function.